DIY clothing labels

 THIS is ABSOLUTELY and TOTALLY freaking amazing!!!
 I know it’s just labels, but this just makes my life as a designer who has to worry about making products and marketing products and seeing to customers and organising staff and EVERYTHING ELSE, THAT MUCH EASIER! while still fulfilling that creative need in me.
 It’s convenient to get it made in mass amounts but doing it like this brings the love and detail back into the work.
 Thank you, thank you, THANK YOU!!!

-August 18th, 2012 at 12:02 PM
+Brandi August 18, 2012 - 12:02

 This is the Best tutorial I’ve found on DIY labels.
 Can’t wait to make mine.
 Thank you for taking the time to make the tutorial.
 Thanks Again Happy Sewing!!